Zack Short Player Props: Tigers vs. Royals

 Royals Pitching Rankings

-- The Royals have a 5.15 team ERA that ranks 28th among all league pitching staffs.
+- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.17).

-- Royals pitchers combine to rank 19th in baseball in home runs allowed (85 total, 1.2 per game).
+- Royals pitchers combine to allow 86 total home runs at a rate of 1.2 per game (to rank 19th in the league).

+- Lynch (0-3) takes the mound for the Royals in his fifth start of the season.
+He has a 5.79 ERA in 23 1/3 innings pitched, with 20 strikeouts.

-- His last appearance was on Wednesday against the Cincinnati Reds, when the right-hander went six innings, surrendering five earned runs while allowing five hits.
+- His last time out was on Thursday against the Cincinnati Reds, when the left-hander threw seven innings, surrendering seven earned runs while giving up seven hits.

+- In four games this season, the 26-year-old has an ERA of 5.79, with 7.7 strikeouts per nine innings.
+Opponents are hitting .277 against him.

 © 2023 Data Skrive.
 All rights reserved.